 How to Track and Analyze your Social Media Campaign Strategy

-After all the brainstorming, content creation, curation and posting, you need to track how your campaign is doing, so that you can formulate the strategy for your next one (there’s always a next one!).
+After all the brainstorming, content creation, curation, and posting, you need to track how your campaign is doing to formulate the strategy for your next one.

-Choose the right metrics to analyze and assess how well (or not) your campaign has done.
-Engagement metrics – clicks, likes, and shares – are great for insights about the extent to which your content has circulated in social media, and has become popular among users.
+Choose the right metrics to analyze and assess how well (or not) your social media campaign plan has done.
+Engagement metrics – clicks, likes, and shares – are great for insights into how your content has circulated on social media and has become popular among users.

-Also, look at conversions, all the social media hype without actual sales wouldn’t be of much use, right?
-After all, it’s all about ROI, and since you need to hop on to the next wave soon, you can’t repeat the same mistakes or even the same success.
+Also, look at conversions.
+All the social media hype without actual sales wouldn’t be of any use since it’s all about ROI.
+You need to hop on to the next wave soon, you can’t repeat the same mistakes or even the same success.

-Your metrics are determined by your social media goals.
+Your social media goals determine your metrics.
 Every objective should be accompanied by a measure that can be used to assess whether your social strategy is on track.

 1. Awareness, reach, and brand visibility